tusen-ai/naive-ui/demo/pages/doc/start/enUS/index.md

 ## Import on Demand

-Here is a minimal example.
+Here are some minimal examples.

+### Install Globally

 ```js
 import { createApp } from 'vue'